LeCAR-Lab/ABS/README.md

-2. install isaac gym preview 4 release https://developer.nvidia.com/isaac-gym
+2. Install Isaac Gym preview 4 release https://developer.nvidia.com/isaac-gym

    unzip files to a folder, then install with pip: